 Additionally, the nerves in your feet may also be affected, causing a loss of sensitivity to pain.

-Even seemingly minor injuries and conditions like cuts, calluses, ingrown toenails, bunions, athlete's foot, and corns can transform into neuropathic ulcers due to the impaired blood vessels and damaged nerves.
+Even seemingly minor injuries and conditions like cuts, calluses, ingrown toenails, bunions, athlete's foot, and corns can transform into neuropathic ulcers due to impaired blood vessels and damaged nerves.

 Neglecting appropriate care for these ulcers can lead to a dire outcome: the development of gangrene, the most dangerous complication among all foot symptoms.